 Getting lost in a book is more than just a turn of phrase; a great read can transport us to continents and cultures far beyond our own.
-In lieu of overseas travel, what books can we count on to carry us across the globe or to different times?
-Join a panel of renowned guests as they celebrate the escapist joys of reading and reveal the writers they rely on to whisk them away from their reading nooks to far-flung locales.
+In lieu of travel, what books can we count on to carry us across the globe or to different times?
+Join a panel of renowned guests and literary travellers as they celebrate the escapist joys of reading and reveal the writers they rely on to whisk them away from their reading nooks to far-flung locales.
 Featuring Tegan Bennett Daylight, Richard Fidler, Heather Rose and Maxine Beneba Clarke in conversation with ABC RN’s Kate Evans.

 Richard Fidler (Australian)

 Richard Fidler is the author of Ghost Empire and the co-author of Saga Land, a journey into the sagas of Iceland, which was awarded the 2018 Indie Book Award for non-fiction.
 Richard is best known as a presenter of ABC Radio's Conversations.
 The program attracts a large listening audience around the nation and is the most popular podcast in Australia.
 His new book, The Golden Maze, is a biography of Prague, inspired by his experience of the city’s 1989 Velvet Revolution.